White certificates: Europe

 In Europe, several countries have implemented a white certificate scheme or are seriously considering doing so.
 Great Britain started in 2002, Italy in January 2005; France and Denmark a year later.
 Great Britain has combined its obligation system for energy savings with the possibility to trade obligations and savings.
 The Netherlands and Poland are seriously considering the introduction of a white certificate scheme in the near future.
+Spain introduced a white certificate scheme in 2023.

 In the UK, the Energy Efficiency Commitment (2002–2005) program required that all electricity and gas suppliers with 15,000 or more domestic customers must achieve a combined energy saving of 62 TWh by 2005 by assisting their customers to take energy-efficiency measures in their homes: suppliers must achieve at least half of their energy savings in households on income-related benefits and tax credits.
 In the second (2005–2008) EEC 2, energy saving targets were raised to 130 TWh suppliers, and here suppliers with at least 50,000 domestic customers (including affiliated licenses) are eligible for an obligation.
 The third phase runs from April 2008 to December 2012 and is intended to deliver 185 Mt CO_{2} lifetime savings by 2012.

 United States

 Connecticut, Pennsylvania, and Nevada have adopted Energy Efficiency Portfolio Standards that require regulated utilities to meet a certain percentage of their projected power needs through energy efficiency.
 Utilities must meet their obligations by either reducing their consumers’ energy usage, or by purchasing energy efficiency certificates (white certificates).
 More states are expected to follow in the near future.

 There is also a voluntary market where large corporations are purchasing energy efficiency certificates as a way of meeting their corporate commitments to reduce their carbon footprints.
 Sterling Planet, a market maker in renewable energy certificates (RECs) is also making a market for voluntary purchases of White Tags.
 Sterling Planet helped develop Connecticut's Energy Efficiency Standard and is presently the only company actively involved in this space.

 The white certificate concept is an offshoot of the more mature renewable energy credit or "green tag" trading.
 The market for white certificates is expected to grow larger than the green tag market because it requires less government approval and expense to install energy efficiency measures in factories and commercial buildings than to construct most renewable energy projects.

-One issue arising is how to avoid allowing customers to "double dip" in white tag and other incentive programs for energy efficiency, such as ISO New England’s forward capacity market and the Regional Greenhouse Gas Initiative3.
+One issue arising is how to avoid allowing customers to "double dip" in white tag and other incentive programs for energy efficiency, such as ISO New England's forward capacity market and the Regional Greenhouse Gas Initiative3.